 - Two Prenatal visits to discuss my role in working with the mother and her partner should they be present.
-Overview of comfort measures, what to expect during the stages of labor (working together at home/birthing center/hospital), discussion and formatting of birth plan, and what to expect postpartum.
+Overview of comfort measures, what to expect during the stages of labor (working together at home/birthing center/hospital), discussion and formatting of birth preferences sheet, and what to expect postpartum.

-- One Postnatal visit to check on Mommy and Baby.
+- One Postnatal visit to check on the family.
 Will include discussion of labor and birth, questions about anything that went on, and anything having to do with postpartum care for mommy and baby.
-If something is outside of my scope of practice or i do not know the answers to something, I will happily refer out and have compiled an incredible list of resources.
+If something is outside of my scope of practice or I do not have an answer, I will happily refer out and have compiled an incredible list of resources.

 - Physical and emotional support during entire length of active labor (sometimes earlier)